edgelesssys/constellation/docs/docs/architecture/attestation.md

 During the initialization and the cluster bootstrapping, each node connects to the *JoinService* using [aTLS](#attested-tls-atls).
 During the handshake, the node transmits an attestation statement including its runtime measurements.
 The *JoinService* verifies that statement and compares the measurements against the ground truth.
-For details of the initialization process check the [component descriptions](components.md).
+For details of the initialization process check the [microservice descriptions](microservices.md).

 After the initialization, every node updates its runtime measurements with the *clusterID* value, marking it irreversibly as initialized.
 When an initialized node tries to join another cluster, its measurements inevitably mismatch the measurements of an uninitialized node and it will be declined.

 ### User-facing attestation

-The [*VerificationService*](components.md#verificationservice) provides an endpoint for obtaining its hardware-based remote attestation statement, which includes the runtime measurements.
+The [*VerificationService*](microservices.md#verificationservice) provides an endpoint for obtaining its hardware-based remote attestation statement, which includes the runtime measurements.
 A user can [verify](../workflows/verify-cluster.md) this statement and compare the measurements against the configured ground truth and, thus, verify the identity and integrity of all Constellation components and the cluster configuration.
 Subsequently, the user knows that the entire cluster is in the expected state and is trustworthy.

 ## Chain of trust